pottekkat/personal-website/content/posts/twentysomethings.md

 ## Mind the Uncertainty

 The key to finding useful intersections is experimentation.
-Thankfully, in your twenties, you are full of energy and enthusiasm.
+Thankfully, in your twenties, you have the energy and enthusiasm to experiment.

 That said, you must be privileged—inherited or earned—to experiment.
 But if you have the privilege, embrace uncertainty.
 Embrace quitting jobs.
 Your future selves will be indebted to you as responsibilities grow.